Zotero Translators

 • detectWeb

 After a web translator has been selected based by its matching target and its priority ranking, detectWeb is run to determine whether item metadata can indeed be retrieved from the webpage.
 Should return the detected item type (e.g. “journalArticle”, see the overview of Zotero item types), or, if multiple items are found, “multiple”.
-If detectWeb does not return a value, the translator with the next-highest priority is selected, until all translators with a matching target have been exhausted.
+If detectWeb returns false, the translator with the next-highest priority is selected, until all translators with a matching target have been exhausted.

 • doWeb